-Since the Pipes and Drums of the Edmonton Police Service began in 1961, there have only been four Pipe Majors and three Drum Majors.
+Since the Pipes and Drums of the Edmonton Police Service began in 1961, there have only been five Pipe Majors and three Drum Majors.
 During the first year of the band George Tripplet was the acting Drum Major until PM Paddy Bawn took over permanently.
 George Tripplet came from the British military and last worked the Chiefs office before resigning and moving to B.C.
 As he was Drum Major in an acting capacity he is not formally included on this page.
 Here is a brief history of each of Pipe and Drum Majors.

 The Pipe Major is normally responsible for the selection, compilation and arrangement of tunes for the band’s repertoire and acting as the musical director and leader at rehearsals.
 They manage and coordinate the performance schedule and help with the recruitment and training of new pipers.
 The Pipe Major is in charge of the pipe section of the Band and calls the tune selections when on parade.